Clinical Associate Professor

 Department of Curriculum and Instruction

-Ph.D. in Distance Education; Higher Education -Research and Institutional Planning, Regent University, 2009
+Ph.D. in Education with dual concentration in Distance Education & Higher Education -Research and Institutional Planning, Regent University

-Post-Bac in Teacher Education Certification Program, Secondary Social Studies, University of Hawaii, 1998
+Post-Bac in Teacher Education Certification Program, Secondary Social Studies, University of Hawaii

 Walker, V. L. (2009).
 Traditional and 3D virtual learning activities: Evaluating cognitive, affective, and psychomotor learning.
 Learning Technologies Conference, Mooloolaba Queensland, Australia.

 Walker, V. L., & Rockinson-Szapkiw, A. J. (2009).
 Educational opportunities for clinical counseling simulations in Second Life.
 Innovate, 5(5).

 Associate Professor, Learning Design and Technology, Purdue University - 2018-Present

 Assistant Professor, Learning Design and Technology, Purdue University - 2012-2018

 Learning Design and Technology, MSEd. - Online Program Convener - Purdue University - 2012-2017